 Our clerks emphasise the need to build a practice for junior tenants, and it is very rare for a junior tenant to spend months at a time doing only led work, or as second or third junior in very heavy litigation.
 Efforts are made to introduce new tenants to instructing solicitors, including by participation in the seminars and talks which we often give to law firms.

-Junior tenants are assisted by a complete “holiday” from Chambers expenses until one year after the end of pupillage, and a variable subsidy in respect of their room rent for up to two more years.
+Junior tenants are not liable to pay rent for their room in Chambers during their first year in practice (after returning from any secondment).
+They are also not liable to pay Chambers expenses during the first year (again after secondment), or until receipts exceed £100,000 (whichever occurs first).
 In our experience junior members of Chambers have been able, relatively quickly, to establish a level of earnings which equals or exceeds that of their contemporaries in City law firms or other commercial or specialist sets.

 Chambers offers a first-class working environment – we are housed in a modern building and all members have their own rooms.
-All the clerks (including the Senior Clerks) actively clerk all members of Chambers.
+All members are designated a team of clerks to manage their day-to-day practice however all clerks (including the Senior Clerk) actively manage all members of Chambers practices.
 We regard Chambers as a friendly and tolerant set.
 The nature of our work allows flexibility in terms of holidays, working hours and working from home.

 As with pupillage, we accept applications from candidates who have not yet studied company law, including those studying on the law conversion course.
 However, as Chambers’ work is specialised and we receive a large number of applications, we only offer mini-pupillages to candidates who are in their final year studying law at university or who are currently undertaking the law conversion course (or who have already completed their academic legal studies).

-Applications for mini-pupillage should be made by short covering letter and CV (including a breakdown of examination grades by subject) to Chantelle Staynings.
-Applications by email are preferred, and should be sent to email@example.com.
+Applications for mini-pupillage should be made by short covering letter and CV (including a breakdown of examination grades by subject) in a single PDF file which contains your name.
+Applications by email are preferred, and should be sent to email@example.com